 - Communicate a clear and honest understanding of the strengths and opportunities for improvement in Kentucky’s schools and districts.

 Rather than relying just on traditional measures of only test scores, the innovative system incorporates more than test scores.
 The indicators include Proficiency, Separate Academic Indicator, Growth, Transition Readiness, Quality of School Climate and Safety, and Graduation Rate.
 A quick look at the overall system based on the finalized regulation is available in the Accountability at a Glance document.

-Accountability Standard Setting Final Report presented to the Kentucky Board of Education for the 2017-2018 accountability system.
+The Accountability Standard Setting Final Report was presented to the Kentucky Board of Education for the 2017-2018 accountability system.

 Reaching the desired level of knowledge and skills as measured on state-required academic assessments